 (E) Department decision

-(1) The department shall decide whether or not to provide assistance based on the following criteria:
+(1) The department shall decide whether or not to provide assistance based on:

 (b) Use of medicaid to support services in the county;

 (c) The county board's plan to resolve its financial situation;

 (d) Reasonableness of costs of the county board in comparison with other agencies; and

 (e) Alternatives to assistance such as structural and operational changes to the county board.

 (2) The department's decision whether or not to provide assistance shall be at its sole discretion.

 (3) If the department decides that assistance should be made available to the county board, the department shall also decide whether the assistance will be in the form of paying the nonfederal share of medicaid expenditures for home and community-based services or reducing the number of individuals required to be enrolled in a waiver component under section 5126.0512 of the Revised Code, or both.
 The department shall consider:

 (a) Amount needed to pay the nonfederal share and impact on other counties;